Aaliyah: Family

 Aaliyah's family played a major role in the course of her career.
-Beginning in 1995, Aaliyah's father Michael Haughton served as her personal manager, and her mother assisted him.
-Aaliyah's brother Rashad Haughton and her cousin Jomo Hankerson were with her when she worked.
-After her father became ill, her brother Rashad became her manager.
+Beginning in 1995, her father served as her personal manager and her mother assisted him.
+Her brother Rashad Haughton and her cousin Jomo Hankerson were "consistently" with her while she worked.
+After her father became ill, Rashad became her manager.

 Aaliyah was known to have usually been accompanied by members of her family.
-Her brother Rashad stated that the filming of "Rock the Boat" was the only time her family was not present during a video shoot.
-In October 2001, Rashad said: "It really boggles everyone [that] from Day One, every single video she ever shot there's always been myself or my mother or my father there.
+Rashad stated that the filming of "Rock the Boat" was the only time her family was not present during a video shoot.
+In October 2001, Rashad said that "it really boggles everyone [that] from Day One, every single video she ever shot there's always been myself or my mother or my father there.
 The circumstances surrounding this last video were really strange because my mother had eye surgery and couldn't fly.
 That really bothered her because she always traveled.
 My dad had to take care of my mom at that time.
 And I went to Australia to visit some friends.
 We really couldn't understand why we weren't there.
 You ask yourself maybe we could have stopped it.
 But you can't really answer the question.
 There's always gonna be that question of why."
-Her friend Kidada Jones said in the last year of Aaliyah's life, her parents had given her more freedom and she had spoken about wanting a family.
+Her friend Kidada Jones said that, in the last year of Aaliyah's life, her parents had given her more freedom and she had spoken about wanting a family.